wuiscmc/lifestats/README.md

 At a cost of a greater programmational effort, the benefits would be remarkable.

-##### Network
-An obvious requirement was to be server friendly and avoid overloading the server with requests.
-The given rate limit (100 requests/second) led to the use of an algorithm which would stop the processes in case the max rate was reached.
-After a quick search in Google, the Token Bucket seemed the best fit for our needs.

 ##### Statistics
 The script takes about 2 hours to complete its task at a rate of 100 requests per second when using 32 worker processes.
 Better rate limiting strategies may improve this.